CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 If an institution-specific access point name (APN) is used on the basis of mobile radio, this can form the basis for limiting the permitted pool of devices.
 All of the institution's mobile devices using this APN will be provided by the wireless service provider with an IP address range coordinated with the institution.
 To avoid security incidents caused by too short passwords for authentication, a complex password (up to a maximum of 64 and at least 10 digits) should be agreed with the mobile service provider.
 When using an institution-related APN, it should also be authenticated using the CHAP protocol.

-The secure connection of the mobile devices to the institution should be done with a VPN, as this ensures the confidentiality and integrity of the information transmitted between the mobile devices and the IT network of the institution.
+The secure connection of the mobile devices to the institution should be done with a VPN, as it ensures the confidentiality and integrity of the information transmitted between the mobile devices and the IT network of the institution.
 For example, to configure the VPN connections to the servers of * Aruba VIA *, * Check Point Mobile VPN *, * Cisco AnyConnect *, * F5 SSL *, * Juniper SSL *, * SonicWALL Mobile Connect *, * NCP *, * Genoa * or * SINA * MDM vendors often provide settings tuned to VPN vendors.
 However, in addition to the configuration profile for the VPN connection, the apps of the VPN server manufacturer from the respective app store often have to be installed.
 Recommendations for the use of IPSec and SSL / TLS are made in the document * Technical Guideline TR-02102 * of the BSI (see chapter 3.2 of the TR).

-When implementing a VPN, regardless of the algorithm and protocol used, it is possible to configure a VPN permanently, only as needed or for individual managed apps.
+When implementing a VPN, it is possible to configure a VPN permanently, only when needed or for individual managed apps, regardless of the algorithm and protocol used.

 ** Permanent VPN **